ansible/instruqt/tracks/devops-controller/02-update-pipeline/assignment.md

 * **Installing packages** - Install the packages needed to test the application.
 * **Static Code Checking** - Run static code analysis
 * **Build and Tag** - Increment the _Let’s Quiz!_ application version and create a git tag.
 This new tag number will prove useful in the following steps.

-Unfortunately, manually handing the application to operations makes production deployments complex and fragile.

 ☑️ Task 2 - Controller and Jenkins integration
 ===